 Rev. Underwood and his wife Bobby have two children, Adam and Joshua.
 Don enjoys quarter horses, golf, hunting and is an instrument rated private pilot.
 Each week, Rev. Underwood sends an inspirational message via email.
 Click here to sign up and begin receiving these emails.

-Reverend Josh Fitzpatrick is the newest Associate Pastor to CUMC, leading Table of Grace, the modern worship service.
+Reverend Josh Fitzpatrick is CUMC's Associate Pastor, leading Table of Grace, the modern worship service.
 Josh and his wife, Megan, moved to Texas from California in 2010.
 Josh received his Bachelor of Arts in Philosophy/Theology from Point Loma Nazarene University in San Diego, and his Master of Divinity from Fuller Theological Seminary in Pasadena, CA. He just recently finished his Doctor of Ministry in Missional Church Leadership at Southern Methodist University's Perkins School of Theology.
 Josh has held many different ministry roles over the past ten years, most recently serving at the Director of Youth and Student Ministries for four years at First United Methodist Church Duncanville.
 Megan is a resident physician in radiology at Baylor University Medical Center.
 Megan and Josh have a young daughter named Emily Christine.

 Reverend Bart Smith is an Associate Pastor of CUMC.
 He is in the "Retired Status" after serving as a United Methodist Pastor for 50 years but works part-time on the staff at CUMC.
 His primary duties are to assist in worship and conduct weddings and funerals.
 He is responsible for giving nurture to the homebound and cancer patients in the congregation.
 He is also the staff liaison for the Nursing Home Committee and the Boy Scout Troop #261.
 He helps lead the Grief Recovery Seminars CUMC offers in the spring and fall to those who have lost loved ones.